-2017 My Dear Friends and Visitors as we approach yet another year we are happy to announce the arrival of solutions to address some of our civil and civic concerns.
-“Community Freedom Day” will be held at Chalmers Park, -2800 North -29th Street, Philadelphia, PA -19132 on Saturday, July -15th, -2017 This day which is a festive occasion generically presented from -8:00a.m. until -8:00p.m. we will be providing education and enjoyment.
+The Harmonious Volunteer Center is happy to announce the arrival of solutions to address some of our civil and civic concerns.
+“Community Freedom Day” will be held at Chalmers Park, -2800 North -29th Street, Philadelphia, PA -19132 on Saturday, July -21st, 2018.
+On this day which is a festive occasion generically presented from -8:00a.m. until -8:00p.m.
+There will be education, Sports Exhibitions, Live local Entertainment and enjoyment.
 On our -12 acres Chalmers Park and we are planning to accommodate up to -10,000 citizens. making everyone aware of and recognizing that when Independence Day was declared in the United States of America (Not all citizens were free.
 Anti Bondage Day Awareness).
 We welcome Exhibitors, Vendors and Resource Organizations who wish to participate.
 Contact Me.
-Irvin B. Shannon, Executive Director, Event Planner and Activities Coordinator at: Email: firstname.lastname@example.org Telephone: -267-595-5278.
+Irvin B. Shannon, Executive Director, Event Planner and Activities Coordinator at: Email: email@example.com Telephone: -267-595-5278.

 Come Out to enjoy Community Sports Exhibitions such as Over 50 Baseball; Youth Basketball; and Touch Tag Football.

 Dear Viewers of my site… Thank you for accepting the invitation to review.
 As we continue with our various programs, projects, and campaigns the many posts that I have made are piling up, therefore, I am consolidating them into this update.